menu

 Because occupations involving physical labor dominate the local economy, Hart is generally considered to be a blue-collar town.
 51.45% of the Hart workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Hart is a city of service providers, farmers, fishers, or foresters, and professionals.
 There are especially a lot of people living in Hart who work in farm management occupations (20.58%), teaching (12.40%), and healthcare suport services (7.65%).

-Overall, Hart’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.
+Hart’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.

 The per capita income in Hart in 2022 was $23,198, which is low income relative to Texas and the nation.
 This equates to an annual income of $92,792 for a family of four.
 However, Hart contains both very wealthy and poor people as well.